ashdude14/DA4/readMe.md

 - VS Code or any IDE.
 - Python 3.0.xx installed.
-- Selenium WebDriver with correct version.
+- <b>Make Sure to download the same chrome or any browser webdriver matching with the version. </b>
 - Pandas.
 - Power BI.